ajaza450/NYTimesApp/README.md

 - Enable code coverage from Product > Scheme > Edit Scheme > Test > Options.
 - Run the tests and check the Coverage tab under the Report Navigator.

+### Code Coverage
+The project includes unit tests for the networking manager to ensure correct handling of responses and errors.
+The tests aim to cover all critical functions.

+### Pushing Changes
+If you make modifications and want to push them to GitHub: